voidcosmos/npkill/.github/CONTRIBUTING.md

 - Following this protocol helps to avoid working in vain.
 It would be a shame to dedicate hours to a pull request and have to reject it because there is already someone working on a similar issue.

--Unless they are minor and fast moficications, try to let everyone know that you are modifying something by opening an issue for example, or consulting the [projects](https://github.com/voidcosmos/npkill/projects)
+- Unless they are minor and fast modifications, try to let everyone know that you are modifying something by opening an issue for example, or consulting the [projects](https://github.com/voidcosmos/npkill/projects)

 - Change only the necessary lines for your modification.
 This will help to avoid conflicts, and in case of there being any, it will be easier to solve them.